geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/understanding_trasientEMresponse.rst

 .. math::
   \mathcal{E}^s_{on} = - \frac{M_{12}M_{23}}{L} \frac{I_1 u(t)}{\tau}  e^{-t / \tau}

-All terms in above EMFs have dimensions hence scale is much more important for the trasient response compared to the harmonic one.
+All terms in above EMFs have dimensions hence scale is much more important for the transient response compared to the harmonic one.
 In following, we work through time domain expressions for the current, response function, and EMF.

-Currrent at the target loop
+Current at the target loop
 ---------------------------

-Current in the target loop for harmoninc case is
+Current in the target loop for harmonic case is

 .. math::
   I_2 e^{\imath \omega t}
   =  - \frac{\imath \omega \tau}{ 1 + \imath \omega \tau} \frac{M_{12}I_1}{L} e^{\imath \omega t} \\

-Corresponding step-on resposne, :math:`i_{2 \ on}` will be
+Corresponding step-on response, :math:`i_{2 \ on}` will be

 .. math::
     i_{2 \ on} = \mathcal{F}^{-1}[\frac{I_2(\omega)}{\imath \omega}] = - \frac{M_{12}I_1}{L} e^{- t/\tau}, \ t>0